-That's it.
-I'd had it with this pig.
+That’s when something snapped in my brain.
+I’d had it with this pig.
 My adrenaline was pumping now!
 So much for being gatekeeper and not getting dirty!
 My husband was wearing out, and I was ready to dive in.
 I grabbed his back legs and pulled with all of my might.
-I was actually dragging that 250 pound pig while my husband was holding on to it's body.
+I was actually dragging that 250 pound pig while my husband was holding on to it’s body.
 Then, my daughter rushed in to relieve me and grabbed one leg.
 We heaved, we pulled, we drug that pig all the way to the trailer.
 Then we lifted it up into the trailer with as much strength as we could muster.
 Of course, the pig was squealing and thrashing around which made it even harder.
 But, we did it.

 Was it fun?
 No, as a matter of fact, not really.
 But, we all felt quite accomplished when we went inside.
 Was everyone all chipper and smiling during the loading process?
 Well, quite the opposite.
 There were some raised voices, some harsh tones and at some point some bad attitudes for all of us.
 But, when it was all over, we smiled at one another through gasping breaths, even gave some hugs and we could actually laugh at the dinner table that night.